 In what context are Partition cases filed?

-In other instances the family members just hate each other and their animosity leads to vindictiveness and eventually to a partition lawsuit in Court.
+In other instances, the family members hate other family members and their animosity leads to vindictiveness and eventually to a partition lawsuit in Court.
 Many of these feuds are long standing family disputes and issues between brothers and sisters, parents and children, uncles, cousins, or other distant relatives.
-These cases are particular sad when they involve fathers or mothers feuding with their children (son or daughter)-In some cases, the property is viewed as a valuable family homestead passed down through the generations to one member of the family while the other member of the family wants to sell the property (home) and cash out the equity in the property.
+These cases are particularly sad when they involve fathers or mothers feuding with their children (son or daughter)-In some cases, the property is viewed as a valuable family homestead passed down through the generations to one member of the family while the other member of the family wants to sell the property (home) and cash out the equity in the property.

-Partition cases also are filed in the context of boyfriends and girlfriends breakups , or significant others who are involved in nasty breakups or even amicable breakups and cannot agree on what share of the proceeds each of the parties will receive upon the sale of the real estate.
+Partition cases also are filed in the context of boyfriend and girlfriend break-ups, or significant others who are involved in nasty breakups or even amicable breakups and cannot agree on what share of the proceeds each of the parties will receive upon the sale of the real estate.
 Partition cases can also be the result of a homosexual / gay relationships terminating.
-Since Rhode Island does not have gay marriages, gay couples who cannot agree on what to do with the real estate of their domestic partnership may have to file a partition case in Superior Court.
+Gay couples, who are not married, cannot agree on what to do with the real estate of their domestic partnership and may have to file a partition case in Superior Court.
 Rhode Island Family Court Does not have jurisdiction over these types of disputes.

 Partition actions can also be filed in the context of other types of disputes.
 A Life tenant with a life estate can seek to force the sale of the property against the owner of the property.
 A life tenant is a person with a deeded life estate with the right to live on the property for the remainder of his or her life.
 When the life tenant dies, the life estate is extinguished.
 The life tenant can seek a sale of the property and can seek to partition the property.

 - How to stop a petition to partition?